ranjabi/ranjabi/README.md

 ### Hi there 👋
-I'm third year computer science student interested in front end web development.
+I'm a computer science student interested in front end web development, and also a gunpa builder.
 Let's connect!

 https://id.linkedin.com/in/fikriranjabi